jtgaschler22/Nature_NFTs/README.md

 ```

 If you run into an error while building the dependencies and you're on a Mac, run the code below, remove your `node_modules` folder, and do a fresh `yarn install`:
+***Disclaimer: This instruction is provided by opensea, we did not test to determine its efficacy***

 ```bash
 xcode-select --install # Install Command Line Tools if you haven't already.